-To assemble the cookies, spread the bottom halves (no holes) with a thin layer of raspberry jam.
-Top with cut-out tops.
-Spoon more jam to fill the cut-out holes and dust with powdered sugar.
+- To assemble the cookies, spread the bottom halves (no holes) with a thin layer of raspberry jam.
+Dust the top cookie halves with powdered sugar, then set on top of cookie bottoms.
+Spoon more jam to fill the cut-out holes.

 - To toast the nuts, preheat oven to 325 degrees.
 Spread the nuts on a rimmed baking sheet in a single layer.
 Toast in the oven until fragrant and the papery skin starts to crack, stirring occasionally, 10 to 20 minutes.
 The exact time depends on the size of the nuts.
 Start checking after 10 minutes and immediately remove from baking sheet.